getsentry/sentry-react-native/docs/codepush.rst

 .. admonition:: Note

-    Exporting the ``SENTRY_PROPERTIES`` will tell sentry-cli to use the the properties in your project.
-Alternatively you can either pass it via paramerts or a global settings file.
+    Exporting the ``SENTRY_PROPERTIES`` will tell sentry-cli to use the properties in your project.
+Alternatively, you can either pass it via parameters or a global settings file.
     To find more about this refer to :ref:`sentry-cli-working-with-projects`.